 Thus JW's are praying to God but going to the organization for answers.
 That would be like a child asking their parents questions and then going to a public library for answers because the parents can't speak with them.
 Such a belief is absurd.
 What limitations does our Creator have?
 If he wants to speak to a JW or anyone, what would prevent him from doing so?

-In spite of the cost, millions have left the Watchtower to the give God ALL the glory.
+In spite of the cost, millions have left the organization to the give God ALL the glory.
 Luke 10:25-37.
 They have reclaimed their freedom and direct relationship with God without Watchtower interference.
 God is now their only authority.
 Matthew 28:18,19

 Jesus did NOT teach us to be separate from the world and people who are different.
 He taught just the opposite.